CSCC012023/final-project-s23-citrus/doc/marking/sprint2.rubric.md

     Your Mark: 4

-System Design Total Mark: 6 / 10 (-2 as updated version was not found in /doc/sprint2, used sprint1 to mark)
+System Design Total Mark: 8 / 10 ~~(-2 as updated version was not found in /doc/sprint2, used sprint1 to mark)~~ remarked

 ## Documentation (max 3 mark)